Glam Ghosts

 The Jeep is making its way around these turns and these hills and we start getting down into the town area.

-I sat back and I thought yeah this is the part where they're gonna kill me because I had never shared directions with them how do you know where I live
+I sat back and I thought, yeah, this is the part where they're going to kill me because I had never shared directions with them.
+How do you know where I live?

 We are passing the airport now, which is close to where my mother's house is.